-As well as jet skiing, you can get stuck into lots of other activities, such as fishing, canoeing, or just general boating.
+As well as jet skiing, you can get stuck into many other activities, such as fishing, canoeing, or general boating.
+There’s also a £60m leisure development called Marine Point at neighbouring New Brighton, with shops and restaurants.

 Top tip: while there are useful free facilities at the beach, you have to pay to use the jet ski launch pad during the summer.
 So, make sure you bring your wallet if you’re planning on visiting.